LOST OR STOLEN LICENSE PLATES

 The fees for replacing a license plate or getting new plates vary depending on the type of plate you need.
 Most application forms require a credit card number along with expiration date to be submitted as part of the form.
 You will be charged once the special plates request has been approved.

-, please see disability plates instructions and application form
+Note: For disabled drivers, please see disability plates instructions and application form.

 WHAT TO DO WITH PLATES WHEN BUYING/SELLING A VEHICLE

 Under Idaho Law it is NOT mandatory to retain license plates from a vehicle when selling.
 The plates will remain with the buyer once the ownership of the vehicle has been transferred.